05/04/2020 - The End of Cost

 within countries as

 European Union was usurping the future

-D. Not only did technocrats fail to see the problems,
+D. Technocrats fail to see the problems and they

-E. Hatred, anger and outrange had to be dealt with.
+E. Hatred, anger and outrange would have to be dealt with.

 History Repeating: Why Populists Rise and Fall video